nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomQueue/README.md

 This method adds an element at the beginning of the collection, just like the C# Queue Enqueue() method does.
 This is a very easy task.

+You also need to implement a private method IncreaseSize, which will double the size of the inner array.

+### Implement int Dequeue() Method

+The Dequeue() method returns the first element from the collection and removes it.
+The implementation is easier than the implementation of the RemoveAt(int index) and Remove() methods of the CustomList.
+Try to implement it on your own.